Southern Artists Can Apply for the $10,000 1858 Prize and Yearlong Feature at the Gibbes Museum of Art

 The Gibbes Museum of Art is now accepting applications for the 1858 Prize for Contemporary Southern Art, and it’s not just another award—it’s a recognition with teeth.

-Artists working in any medium who are from, based in, or working in the American South—Alabama through West Virginia—are eligible for a $10,000 cash prize and a yearlong exhibition at the Gibbes’ Mary Jackson Modern and Contemporary Galleries, beginning February 2026.
+Artists working in any medium who are from, based in, or working in the American South—Alabama through West Virginia—are eligible for a $10,000 cash prize and a yearlong presentation of a single artwork at the Gibbes’ Mary Jackson Modern and Contemporary Galleries, beginning February 2026.

 This isn’t just local acclaim.
 Past winners have leapt from this platform to Guggenheims, Pollock-Krasners, and spots in the Met and the National Gallery.
 This is one of the South’s most serious nods for serious contemporary artists.